Osmaniye Mosque: Recent

 The mosque was officially registered by Greek Ministry of Culture as a cultural landmark on January 21, 1983.

 As a result, in 1997, the mosque was repaired and renovated by the Greek government and made available for hosting exhibitions and various cultural events.

 Architecture

 The mosque has a rectangular plan with a 8x10 m area and a 8x8 m main praying hall.
 It has a roof-floor, an inlet port and also a gallery on the west side which serves to access the minaret.
 The minaret has an octagonal shape and is located on the northeastern corner of the mosque.
 In addition, there is a historical Turkish building connected to the minaret and is an outbuilding to the mosque which contained service rooms during Turkish rule.

-The Osmanie Mosque was built in same period with another Turkish mosque which still survives, Hamidiye Mosque, in Chios and shows similarities in architectural style.
+The Osmanie Mosque was built in the same period as another Turkish mosque which still survives, the Hamidiye Mosque, in Chios and shows similarities in architectural style.